-Sierra Leonean Creole is an English-based creole language spoken in Sierra Leone by about 4.5 million people, 500,000 of whom speak it as a native languages.
+Sierra Leonean Creole is an English-based creole language spoken in Sierra Leone by about 8.2 million people, 780,000 of whom speak it as a native languages.
 It is used as a lingua franca in Sierra Leone and is spoken by about 97% of the population.
-There are also communities of speakers in The Gambia, Nigeria, Cameroon and Equatorial Guinea.
+It is particularly spoken in Western Area of Sierra Leone around Freetown, York Village and the Banana islands.

-Sierra Leonean Creole developed from the languages, such as Yoruba and Igo, and varieties of English brought to Sierra Leone by Nova Scotian settles, Moroons from Jamaica and many freed African slaves.
+Sierra Leonean Creole developed from the languages, such as Yoruba and Igo, and varieties of English brought to Sierra Leone by Nova Scotian settlers, Moroons from Jamaica and many freed African slaves.
+It is also known as Krio, Creole or Patois.

-Some of Shakespeare's plays and the Bible have been translated into Krio.
-Since the 1990s Krio has been used as a medium of instruction in some primary schools, and politicians in Sierra Leone give speeches in Krio.
+Some of Shakespeare's plays and the Bible have been translated into Krio, and there are also some films and radio progams in the language.
+Since the 1990s Krio has been used as a medium of instruction in some primary schools.

 Atikul Wan: Ɛvribɔdi bɔn fri ɛn gɛt in yon rayt, nɔn wan nɔ pas in kɔmpin.
 Wi ɔl ebul fɔ tink ɛn fɛnɔt wetin rayt ɛn rɔŋ pantap dat wi fɔ sabi aw fɔ liv lɛk wan big famili.